Rileynotmyalt/Rileynotmyalt/README.md

 - 👋 Hi, I’m @Rileynotmyalt
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning, C++, and Unity, as well as OpenGL
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on RoboHounds
 - 📫 How to reach me rcarter41@claytonschools.net